EmergentOrder/onnx-scala/README.md

 //                             ^^^^^^^^
 ```

-Take note however, the generated version runs ~10x slower on this example.
+Take note however, the generated version runs ~10x slower on this example and up to ~100x slower averaged over many iterations.

 Also note that in real use backends should be closed to prevent native memory leaks.